bidwolf/alura-courses/pythonCourse/README.md

 ```
 >[!NOTE]
-> The self means the scope of the class, where self is a reference to the current instance
+> The self means the scope of the class, where self is a reference to the current instance.
-> You always must pass self in the first parameter
+> You always must pass self in the first parameter in a instance method.

 ### Methods
 Methods are functions that a Class can use to provide to the instance the rules applied to them